Are you looking for some new and creative ways to save money? Are you someone who likes to play games and complete challenges?

 Also, you can invest your spare change using Acorns – Invest Spare Change

-- 365-day Nickel Challenge
+6. 365-Day Nickel Challenge

 You do this savings challenge for 365 days!
 On the first day, you save a single nickel – 5 cents, and the goal is to keep adding a nickel daily.
-At the end of the year, you would have saved $3,339.75!
-How amazing is that?
-When you add the nickels, you save $18.40 on the last day, which is very fair.
+Counting the nickels saves $18.40 on the last day.

 After 365 days, you would have saved $667.95!

-This challenge is pretty exciting.
+This challenge is exciting.

-- The $33.33 challenge
+16. The $33.33 Challenge

 For example, $33.33 every three days will be $333 monthly.
 If you keep this up for the whole year, you will have $3,996 in 12 months!

-Benefits of a Money Savings Challenge
+Benefits of Money Saving Challenges

 How To Be Successful With a Money Savings Challenge

-This article was produced by Wealth of Geeks.
+This post originally appeared on Wealth of Geeks.